 Arts and Health Resources

-Arts for Health (Manchester Metropolitan University) Director Clive Parkinson’s excellent weekly blog rounds up the latest news from the arts and health world: http://www.artsforhealth.org/
+Arts for Health (Manchester Metropolitan University) Director Clive Parkinson’s weekly blog rounds up the latest news and opportunities: http://www.artsforhealth.org/

 Center for Arts in Medicine provide a comprehensive Research Database